AXIHIXA/Memo/notes/cpp/effective_cpp_notes.md

 ### 📌 Item 2: Prefer `const`s, `enum`s, and `inline`s to `#define`s

+> Things to Remember
+>     • For simple constants, prefer const objects or enums to #defines.
+>     • For function-like macros, prefer inline functions to #defines.
 - **The `enum` hack**: For class-specific constants, use `enum`s instead of `static const` data members
     ```
     // GamePlayer.h